LacledesLAN/gamesvr-ut2004/readme.md

 ![UT2004 Screenshot](https://raw.githubusercontent.com/LacledesLAN/gamesvr-ut2004/master/.misc/screenshot1.jpg "UT2004 Screenshot")

 This repository is maintained by [Laclede's LAN](https://lacledeslan.com).
 Its contents are intended to be bare-bones and used as a stock server.
-If any documentation is unclear or it has any issues please see [CONTRIBUTING.md](./CONTRIBUTING.md).
+For an example of building a customized server from this Docker image browse the related child-project [gamesvr-ut2004-freeplay](https://github.com/LacledesLAN/gamesvr-ut2004-freeplay).
+If any documentation is unclear or it has any issues please see [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Linux